 Meanwhile, in February, England 1808 entered into a contract with Sweden, under which it pledged to pay Sweden 1 million pounds monthly during the war with Russia.
 In addition, London promised to put an auxiliary 14-th. corps to protect the western borders and ports of Sweden, so that Stockholm could throw the entire army east to fight the Russian Empire.
 As a result, Britain began to fight Russia with the hands of Sweden.

-Thus, the Russian-Swedish war of 1808-1809. was caused by the desire of Russia in the context of its accession to the continental blockade and the confrontation with England that began to solve the Swedish question, including the security problem of the capital of the empire.
-Russia needed to establish full control over the Gulf of Finland and the Bothnia and ensure the safety of St. Petersburg.
-The Tilsit world of 1807 brought Sweden to the question: either also join the continental blockade and thereby jeopardize the English fleet its sea trade and abandon the British market, or maintain a traditional alliance with England and go to conflict with Russia, trying to take historical revenge.
-King Gustav IV Adolf headed for a break with Russia, relying on the gold and navy of Britain, although Sweden was not prepared for war.
+Thus, the Russian-Swedish war 1808-1809's. was caused by the desire of Russia in the context of its accession to the continental blockade and the beginning of the confrontation with England to solve the Swedish issue, including the security problem of the capital of the empire.
+Russia needed to establish full control over the Gulf of Finland and the Bothnian bays and ensure the safety of St. Petersburg.
+The Tilsit world of 1807 put Sweden before the question: either to join the continental blockade and thus jeopardize its naval trade in the English fleet and abandon the British market, or to preserve the traditional alliance with England and go to conflict with Russia, trying to take historical revenge.
+King Gustav IV Adolf set out to break with Russia, relying on gold and the fleet of Britain, although Sweden was not prepared for war.